wur-bioinformatics/introduction-to-bioinformatics/week3.md

 ## Estimating sequence divergence

 As outlined in the section [Characters & trees](charactersandtrees), phylogenetic reconstruction in case of long terminal branches combined with short internal ones usually poses a problem when using parsimony analysis, where each substitution occurring in the MSA results in one extra step of treelength.
-This so-called *long branch attraction* artefact has been shown to be mitigated to some extent by *modelling branch lengths* (rather than merely counting differences as branch length).
+This so-called *long-branch attraction* artefact has been shown to be mitigated to some extent by *modelling branch lengths* (rather than merely counting differences as branch length).
 For the accurate estimation of branch lengths in a phylogenetic tree we need accurate *sequence divergence estimation*.
 Evolutionary divergence (or distance) between homologous sequences is reflected in substitutions between them since splitting-off from their MRCA.
 Intuitively, when comparing two sequences, one would just take the proportion of differing sites as sequence divergence, for instance, for a sequence of 1000 positions, having 10 differences would yield 0.01 or 1% difference.